spyysalo/bionlp_st_2011_supporting/README.md

     tar xfz ${NAME_OF_THE_ARCHIVE_YOU_DOWNLOADED}

-Create the `input` directory inside the repository structure and place one or several Gzipped tarballs containing files with `.txt` extensions and run:
+Create the `input` directory inside the repository structure and place one or several Gzipped tarballs containing files with `.txt` extensions:

     cd bionlp_st_2011_supporting
     mkdir input